ULIP Vs Pension Plans

 What are pension plans?

-Pension plans are investment options specifically designed to provide a stable income during retirement when other income sources cease to exist.
+Pension plans are investment options designed to provide a stable income during retirement when other income sources cease to exist.
 Life insurance companies offer these pension plans that help build a corpus during your earning years and provide a stable income during retirement.
 The accumulation phase of these pension plans invests your money, which generates sufficient returns to sail through your golden years over the long term.

 These plans are further divided into two types — immediate annuity plans and deferred annuity plans.

-In an immediate annuity policy, upon payment of a lumpsum amount, also known as the purchase price, pays annuity installments to the policyholder from the subsequent frequency that is opted for.
+In an immediate annuity policy, upon payment of a lumpsum amount, also known as the purchase price, annuity installments are paid to the policyholder from the subsequent frequency that is opted for.
 No life cover is available for immediate annuity plans, and the payments stop in case of the policyholder’s demise or spouse, based on the option chosen in the policy.

 What are ULIPs?